Why feedback is important

 Feedback also gives people around you the chance to address issues you might not be aware of.
 Asking for feedback signals that you're open to change.
 It shows you know you're not perfect, and you're willing to improve.

 This builds trust and respect.
-It invites others to do the same, which in turn helps them grow, evolve & improve themselves.
+It invites others to do the same, which in turn helps them grow, evolve, and improve themselves.
 Since every human is different, this creates a growing diversity of knowledge, making identification of growth areas more likely.

 Leveraging collective wisdom